nicomiguelino/cmake-boilerplate-generator/README.md

 ## Limitations ##

-PyScaffold is not a mature framework ~and is under active development~.
+This is not a mature framework ~and is under active development~.
 It's limitations are as follows:
 * The `--help` option is not yet reliable.
 Options don't have descriptions in it.
 * Generating of CMake project for C is not yet available.
 * The directory structure of generated project is fixed.
 The user do not have the power to modify it via a configuration file (at least).